 - Wrap ice packs, ice cubes or bags of frozen vegetables in a towel and then apply.

-- Drink lots of water to keep hydrated and help the healing process.
+- Drink lots of fluids to keep hydrated and help the healing process.

-- Mix 1/4 cup lemon or lime juice in a spray bottle filled with cool water.
-Shake and spritz body as needed.
+- Mix 1/4 C. lemon or lime juice in a filled spray bottle.
+Shake before use.

 - Cocoa Butter

 - Shaving Cream

 - Vitamin E Cream or Oil (open capsules & administer oil)

 - 2 C. oatmeal, 2 C. milk, 1/4 C. honey